locbbb48/Pinball/README.md

 	contact : builoc08042004@gmail.com
 */

-A Programming assignment at UET.
+A Programming assignment at UET, Game project using C++ language and SDL library.
-1 Racing game inspired by Asphalt.
+Game inspired by Asphalt.